-Direct injection systems can be a diagnostic challenge, but with the right foundation, problems can be solved profitably.
+Direct injection is becoming standard on more and more late-model vehicles.
+These systems can be a diagnostic challenge, but with the right foundation, problems can be solved profitably.

 Years ago, all a low-level technician needed to diagnose a fuel problem was a set of “noid lights,” a fuel pressure gauge and maybe a meter.
 These tools can’t be used on direct-injection systems because of higher pressures and changes in the injector location and technology.
 Voltages from the injector drivers can range from 30 to 120 volts depending on the system, and pressures can go as high as 2,300 psi.
 The go-to tool for direct injection will be a scan tool that can look at special direct fuel injection parameters and perform bi-directional tests.

 Some of the tests are the same, such as the injector balance and load testing, but more insight is needed into how the placement of the injector and the high-pressure fuel pump play into driveability diagnostics.

 By directly injecting into the cylinder, the system avoids the inconsistencies of fuel splashing onto the back of an intake valve.
 Also, fuel droplets are much smaller in a direct injection system than they are in a port fuel system – so small they are almost vapor.
 These smaller droplets help to remove heat from the combustion chamber in order to lower temperatures and use leaner mixtures.
 Direct-injection systems reduce cold start emissions and enter into a closed-loop condition sooner than port fuel injection systems.

 With better control of air and fuel, pumping power losses can be managed more efficiently.
 Throttle angles are also managed more efficiently so that air isn’t fighting the throttle plate.

 The pressure differential on the direct-injection engine is much lower than on port fuel engines.
 A small vacuum leak past the throttle body can have larger ramifications for direct injection.